GrolschSec/JustStreamIt/README.md

 ```
 git clone https://github.com/GrolschSec/JustStreamIt.git
 ```
-Install the OCMovies-API (Follow instructions on their github):
+Install the OCMovies-API and run it locally (Follow instructions on their github):
 ```
 https://github.com/OpenClassrooms-Student-Center/OCMovies-API-EN-FR
 ```
+Open the file ```index.html``` in your favorite web browser.